Skip to main content

 To help the nation whom though loveth

-For I know, Nigeria's redeemer liveth.
+For I know, HE liveth.

 ✍🏽 David Olumide (Beloved)